Starling

-Starlings are small to medium-sized passerine birds in the family Sturnidae.
+All members of the family Sturnidae, commonly called sturnids, are known collectively as starlings.
 The Sturnidae are named for the genus Sturnus, which in turn comes from the Latin word for starling, sturnus.
+The family contains 128 species which are divided into 36 genera.
 Many Asian species, particularly the larger ones, are called mynas, and many African species are known as glossy starlings because of their iridescent plumage.
 Starlings are native to Europe, Asia, and Africa, as well as northern Australia and the islands of the tropical Pacific.
 Several European and Asian species have been introduced to these areas, as well as North America, Hawaii, and New Zealand, where they generally compete for habitats with native birds and are considered to be invasive species.
-The starling species familiar to most people in Europe and North America is the common starling, and throughout much of Asia and the Pacific, the common myna is indeed common.
+The starling species familiar to most people in Europe and North America is the common starling, and throughout much of Asia and the Pacific.

-Starlings have strong feet, their flight is strong and direct, and they are very gregarious.
-Their preferred habitat is fairly open country, and they eat insects and fruit.
+Having strong feet, their flight is strong and direct, and they are very gregarious.
+Their preferred habitat is fairly open country, they eat insects and fruit, and most species nest in holes and lay blue or white eggs.
 Several species live around human habitation and are effectively omnivores.
 Many species search for prey such as grubs by "open-bill probing", that is, forcefully opening the bill after inserting it into a crevice, thus expanding the hole and exposing the prey; this behaviour is referred to by the German verb zirkeln (pronounced [ˈtsɪʁkl̩n]).

-Plumage of many species is typically dark with a metallic sheen.
-Most species nest in holes and lay blue or white eggs.

 Starlings have diverse and complex vocalizations and have been known to embed sounds from their surroundings into their own calls, including car alarms and human speech patterns.
-The birds can recognize particular individuals by their calls and are the subject of research into the evolution of human language.
+The birds can recognize particular individuals by their calls and have been the subject of research into the evolution of human language.